 If you want to extract the files with the

-unzip command to a particular destination, then you can make use of the
+unzip command to a particular destination, you can use the

 unzip archive.zip unzip archive.zip /dir/to/unzip/to/

-tar command can be used to compress files in the tar format as well as extract tar archives.
+tar command to compress files in the tar file format and extract tar archives.

 tar [OPTIONS] [ARCHIVE]

 To create a compressed tar file, you need to use the